Is Being A Support Worker Hard?

 Teaching Them Independence

-One of the aims of being a support worker is to help your wards become independent and handle things on their own.
-You need to teach them skills that will facilitate their improvement and participation in community development.
-Skills like money budgeting, risk management, and so on can be helpful.
+One of the aims of being a support worker is to help people become independent and handle things independently.
+You need to teach them skills that will facilitate their improvement and participation in the community.
+Skills like finance management, risk management, and others can be helpful for a support worker.

 Benefits of Being a Support Worker